arrow_upward

 Cost of e-charging columns

-The cost of a charging point (without installation), whether a charging pole or wallbox, varies between 500 and 2,000 euros depending on the local conditions, charging capacity and desired extras such as load management or access restrictions via RFID.
+The cost of a charging point—excluding installation and regardless of whether it is a charging station or wall box—varies between €500 and €2,000.
+It depends on the local conditions, the desired charging capacity, and any extras such as load management or access restrictions via RFID (radio frequency identification).

 Procedure for installing the charging infrastructure for e-cars